GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/stencil_function_basics.md

 Loops are legal with NDSL stencils, but must have definite limits (e.g. no `while True`)

 NEED TO UNDERSTAND THE NEW FOR LOOP FEATURE THEN WRITE SOMETHING ABOUT IT
-</br></br>

-# Functions
+## Functions

-Functions appear visually similar to stencils, but are differ greatly in their use.
-Functions are fundamanetally **point computations** - they execute at each point in the domain (if they are called form the stencil at that point) entirely independent of executions elsewhere in the domain.
+Functions in NDSL are used similar to traditional Python functions.
+They can be used to make code visually more appealing, and are inlined at execution.

-Functions have a number of important quirks.
+Functions follow all the same rules as stencils, a but have a number of important quirks.
 Functions:
-- cannot contain the keywords `computaiton` or `interval` (they rely on the stencil for this info)
+- cannot contain the keywords `computaiton` or `interval` (they rely on the host stencil for this info)
 - cannot be called outside of a stencil
-- cannot possess any offsets (read or write)
-- must be defined with scalar inputs/outputs
+- must have a single return statement, but can return multiple values
 - are not tied to a single stencil, and may be reused across any number of stencils
 - do not need to be constructed with a stencil factory (they are built with the stencil)